sugar3103/col-test/layout-ui/README.md

     Open the `layout-ui` directory in your code editor of choice and building your first component!

 4.  **Testing**

+    ```shell
-    To test the storybook first you need to start it first with the command `yarn storybook` After that start the test with `yarn test`
+    # To test the storybook first you need to start it first with the command
+    yarn storybook

+    # Open another terminal to start the test
+    yarn test
+    ```

 ## 🔎 What's inside?